SUSE-Enceladus/keg/doc/source/data_modules.rst

 `KIWI` image descriptions can contain optional overlay archives, which will be extracted into the system's root directory before the image is created.
-Overlay files are located in sub-directories in :file:`data/overlayfiles`, which each sub-directory representing an overlay files module.
+Overlay files are located in sub-directories in :file:`data/overlayfiles`, with each sub-directory representing an overlay files module.
 Any directory structure under the module's top directory is preserved.

 Overlay files modules can be referenced in the `archive` section of the image